 It’s crazy to think that since I wrote my last blog post (that I shared with you on February 24th) my life has changed so drastically.
 In that post, I detailed to you about what it was like finding my dream apartment in Tay Ho, Vietnam.
 I don’t think I breathed a word about ‘coronavirus’ throughout the entire post, although it was certainly gaining traction in South East Asia and even around the world at that time.

 What I also didn’t tell you was that I’d just found my dream job as a Writing Teacher for International School Students.
 The best thing about it, I would only have to work 10-15 hours a week, which left me with plenty of time to write.
 And even more exciting, I was fostering a nameless shop cat who had been injured on the streets of Hanoi.
 I’d named him Panda.

 Despite a slightly rocky start that you may have read about in my first blog post about Vietnam, I was loving this life.
 I had made a bunch of stellar friends who hailed from all over the world.
-I was that book, Single White Female in Hanoi, without the single.
+I was that book, Single White Female in Hanoi.
 I felt blessed, lucky.
 And of course, that’s when the whole world turned to shit.